 How To Keep Your Memory Sharp With Age

 Most of us believe that our memory inevitably deteriorates with age.
 While it is true that a majority of people face memory-related issues as they are getting older, it doesn’t mean that it has to be that way.
-There are a lot of healthy practices to keep your mind sharp, and here are some examples.
+There are a lot of healthy practices to keep a sharp memory, and here are some examples.

 Age and Memory

 Deteriorating memory is an experience faced by almost all of us as we age.
 Even in our younger years it happens that we easily forget things.
-We all had those strange situations in which we are searching for our keys and they are in our hand or you can’t remember your pin number that you used daily.
+We all had those strange situations in which we are searching for our keys.
+And usually.. they are in our hand or you can’t remember your pin number that you used daily.

-That’s something normal, it’s called a sudden memory loss or just forgetfulness, but older people often complain about going completely blank when it comes to remembering the stuff that has been very familiar to them (home address or even names of their children).
+That’s something normal, it’s called a sudden memory loss or just forgetfulness.
+Older people often complain about going completely blank when it comes to remembering the stuff that has been very familiar to them (home address or even names of their children).